 Teresa is a London-based traveler and runs her travel blog at Brogan Abroad

 Who wouldn’t want to visit Reykjavik, Iceland?

 If you are feeling adventurous, you can venture outside Reykjavik and do the Golden Circle tours or tackle the whole stretch of Route 1 that goes around Iceland.
-You will be amazed how beautiful Iceland is, the country of the Ice and fire.
+You will be amazed at how beautiful Iceland is, the country of Ice and fire.